wukachn/uom-nlu/Group_19_model_card_B.md

 <!-- This should describe any evaluation data used (e.g., the development/validation set provided). -->

-A subset of the development set provided, amounting to 2K pairs.
+A development set consisting of 6K pairs was used to evaluate the model.

 #### Metrics